 All full-time employees are entitled to a paid day off for their birthday.
-Parttime non-benefited employees are entitled to four hours off for their birthday.
+Part-time non-benefited employees are entitled to four hours off for their birthday.
 Part-time benefited employees will receive their prorated holiday pay.
 The birthday holiday selected must be approved by the employee's immediate supervisor.
 One birthday holiday may be taken per calendar year.
 Employees are eligible for the birthday holiday after completing three months of employment.
 During their first calendar year of employment, employees are only eligible if their birthday has not yet occurred at the time of hire.

-Employees who are designated benefited employees will be granted up to two personal days with pay per calendar year.
+Employees who are designated benefited employees with benefits-will be granted up to two personal days with pay per calendar year.
+Following one calendar year of employment, employees are eligible to take both days starting January 1 of each year.
 During their first calendar year of employment, staff members hired from January 1 to March 31 earn two days; staff members hired from April 1 to September 30 earn one day; and staff members hired from October 1 to December 31 earn no days.
 Following one calendar year of employment, employees are eligible to take both days starting January 1 of each year.
 The personal day selected must be preapproved by the employee's immediate supervisor.
 Employees changing from a non-benefited position to a benefited position will follow the same guidelines starting on their effective date during their first calendar year of benefited employment.

 Employees can take their personal days as soon as they are earned.
 Personal days do not accumulate from calendar year to year and are not converted into pay at termination of employment.
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+(Adopted 11-13-96; Last Revised 5-19-20, Effective 7-1-20)